seancorfield/usermanager-example/README.md

 ## Stuff I Need To Do

-* The database should have it's own component, to at least create a `Datasource`.
 * There should be some real-world tests.
 * I might add a `datafy`/`nav` example.